mikinho/json2ddl/README.md

 # json2ddl
 Quick Python script to Infer SQL schema from JSON, including nested-array subtables and lists of primitives.

+## Install

+Download and then chmod +x json2ddl.py

+## Notes

+- Subtable syntax kind of sucks but will improve.
+- This isn't perfect and isn't meant to be used for a final schema but it should help you get started

 ## Usage

 ```